AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 1. User requests to list clients.
 2. FApro shows a list of clients.
 3. User requests to delete a specific client in the list.
-4. FApro deletes the client.
+4. FApro deletes the client. <br/>
     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The list is empty. <br/>
     Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-FApro shows an error message.
+FApro shows an error message. <br/>
     Use case resumes at step 2.

 **Use case: Edit a client's info**

 **MSS**

 1. User requests to edit a specific client's information.
-2. FApro edits the client's information and shows the updated client information in the list.
+2. FApro edits the client's information and shows the updated client information in the list. <br/>
     Use case ends.

 **Extensions**

 * 1a.
 The given index is invalid.
   * 1a1.
-FApro shows an error message.
+FApro shows an error message. <br/>
   Use case resumes at step 1.
 * 1b.
 The information provided is invalid or incomplete.
     * 1b1.
-FApro shows the error message and the correct format.
+FApro shows the error message and the correct format. <br/>
     Use case resumes at step 1.
 * 1c.
 The updated client's name already exists in FApro.
     * 1c1.
-FApro shows a message to let the user know about the duplicated entry.
+FApro shows a message to let the user know about the duplicated entry. <br/>
     Use case resumes at step 1.

 **Use case: Find a client by name**

 **MSS**

 1. User requests to find clients with one or more keywords by name.
-2. FApro shows the filtered list of clients.
+2. FApro shows the filtered list of clients. <br/>
+    Use case ends.

 **Use case: Viewing a client's profile**